openshift/ci-docs/content/en/docs/how-tos/external-images.md

 gcr.io/k8s-staging-boskos/boskos:latest registry.ci.openshift.org/ci/boskos:latest
 {{< / highlight >}}

-The hourly periodic job `periodic-image-mirroring-supplemental-ci-images` mirrors all the images defined in the mapping files.
+The hourly periodic job [`periodic-image-mirroring-supplemental-ci-images`](https://prow.ci.openshift.org/?job=periodic-image-mirroring-supplemental-ci-images) mirrors all the images defined in the mapping files.
+Note that it operates on the contents of the `master` branch, so the changes to the files have to be merged before the images can be used in jobs and/or pull request rehearsals.
 Once it is mirrored, you can use the image like this:

 {{< highlight yaml >}}
 base_images:
   my-external-image: